-Enjoy a nice circular walk around the centre of St Albans, visiting Verlulamium Park, the Watercress Wildlife Site and the River Ver.
+Enjoy a nice circular walk around the centre of St Albans, visiting Verulamium Park, the Watercress Wildlife Site and the River Ver.

 At the eastern end of the route you will come close to the Alban Way.
 This shared cycling and walking trail follows the old Hatfield to St Albans railway line and is a good way of extending your walking in the area.

-Also nearby is Heartwood Forest where there's several good waymarked trails to try.
+Also nearby is the village of Sandridge in the Heartwood Forest where there's several good waymarked trails to try.
 The long distance Watling Chase Timberland Trail and Hertfordshire Way run through the area too.